-Rape and sexual assault are traumatic events that can leave a survivor feeling powerless and disconnected to themselves and to others.
-Feeling unsafe, numbness, restlessness and anxiety are all common following an assault.
+Rape and sexual assault are traumatic events that can leave a survivor feeling powerless and disconnected from themselves and others.
+Feeling unsafe, numbness, restlessness, and anxiety are all common following an assault.
 Counseling can be the healing bridge from unspeakable pain to hope.
-Whether it’s a few days after the abuse or years after we’re here to help.
-We offer free, confidential counseling services to survivors of sexual violence and anyone else who’s been impacted, including survivors’ non-offending acquaintances, friends, family and partners.
+Whether it’s a few days after the abuse or years after, we’re here to help.
+We offer free, confidential counseling services to survivors of sexual violence and anyone else impacted- including survivors’ non-offending acquaintances, friends, family, and partners.
 Our goal is to help clients heal from issues stemming from the trauma of sexual violence, cope with the immediate crisis and regain a sense of control and trust.

-Prairie Center believes that counseling is most effective when counselors understand and employ a trauma informed perspective.
+Prairie Center believes counseling is most effective when counselors understand and employ a trauma-informed perspective.
 At Prairie Center, we affirm a survivor’s need to be respected, informed, connected, and hopeful regarding their own recovery.
 We work in a collaborative way with survivors, family and friends of the survivor, and other human services agencies in a manner that will empower survivors.

 Counseling for Adults